-Grey and beige are sometimes accused of being dull colours.
+Gray and beige are sometimes accused of being dull colors.
 Not to us.
 We think they’re timeless nuances that fit many homes and offices.
-And did you know they are colours that are kind to your eyes?
+And did you know they are colors that are kind to your eyes?
 At least if you spend many and long hours on the computer.
 Read More

 “When we develop work furniture, we always involve ergonomic experts.
-One challenge we’ve had is to figure out what colour of desk is best if you work a lot on the computer.
-Especially if you also have to peek at your phone several times per hour – a reality I think many of us recognise”, says Anthony Rotman, Product Developer.
+One challenge we’ve had is to figure out what color of desk is best if you work a lot on the computer.
+Especially if you also have to peek at your phone several times per hour – a reality I think many of us recognize”, says Anthony Rotman, Product Developer.

 When the eyes shift focus from the computer screen to the phone and then back to the computer again, they have to adapt to different backgrounds and contrasts.
 One way to get around the problem is to have a desk in a neutral tone.
 “There’s no absolute answer to which color is best; it depends on what you prefer and what type of work you do.
 But, if you often experience that your eyes become tired and already have tried with an extra cup of coffee, there’s a good chance that a work desk in more muted colors can help”, tips Anthony.